-There is also a brand new AstroTurf which was resurfaced over last summer, of England Hockey standard surface suitable for hockey and many other sports including tennis, football and training sessions.
+There is also a smart new AstroTurf which was recently resurfaced to an England Hockey standard surface suitable for hockey and many other sports including tennis, football and training sessions.
 Plus, a new strength and conditioning suite has opened with uber modern gym equipment for all senior pupils to enjoy, including free weights, resistance bands, TRX, leg press, ski ergo and more.

-The development won’t stop there – in January 2020, they’ll be opening a new Sixth Form Centre – a refurbished Grade II listed building.
-The Centre will have all the mod-cons including conference/board rooms, a café-style kitchen, chill out spaces, group study areas (think Google offices) and a few classrooms.
+In 2020, they’ll be opening a new Sixth Form Centre – giving the Grade II listed building a full refurbishment.
+The Centre has a conference/board rooms, café-style kitchen, chill out spaces, group study areas (think Google offices) and a few classrooms.
 In the centre of the campus, this new hub will provide the perfect setting for their oldest students.
 Wow, just wow!